GridGain-Demos/gridgain-kafka-replication-demo/README.md

 Script downloads Kafka binaries if they are not in the package yet.

-## Start-up and verification
-After cloning the repository with demo or downloading it, run start.sh (from the directory with demo) to build and run all docker images.
+## Load Data

 After this, run SQL script from insert_data.sql on Source cluster using WebConsole or SQLline from docker image:

-    docker exec -it gridgain-node-1 /bin/bash
+    docker exec -it gridgain-source-node /bin/bash
     bin/sqlline.sh --verbose=true -u jdbc:ignite:thin://localhost:10800

 After this, you can check these entries on Sink cluster.

+## Check That Changes Were Replicated

+TBD

+## Stop Demo

+Run `stop.sh` script from the project root to stop all the containers.